utility-library/leap/README.md

 You can also manually use the `leap restart your_resource_that_use_leap` command to preprocess the files and restart the resource.

 ### Escrow
-To use Leap in the escrow or outside the Leap ecosystem, you can create a standalone version by running the command [leap build](#leap-build)
+To use Leap under escrow or outside the Leap ecosystem, please deploy only the build folder, excluding the source as its not "standard" lua syntax

 ## Commands
 **TIP**: these commands can also be used in the cfg after the leap startup.